axyorah/quick_img_processing/README.md

                     <ul>
                         <li> Open Palm effect is made from several individually rotating polygons.
 The rotation angle for each polygon is sampled from Perlin matrix.
 Check the code at <code>utils.pattern_utils.Pattern</code>, <code>utils.pattern_utils.Polygon</code> and <code>utils.pattern_utils.HandPatternEffect</code>.
 (I will probably add a more detailed description at some point in the future)
                         </li>
                         <li> Fist effect is similar to Open Palm effect, just instead of polygons it uses precalculated vertices.
-On each frame the pattern for for fist effect rotates around its center about the angle sampled from Perlin matrix.
+On each frame the pattern for fist effect rotates around its center about the angle sampled from Perlin matrix.
                         Check the code at <code>utils.pattern_utils.FistPatternEffect</code>.
                         </li>
                         <li> Puff of smoke for Teleportation Jutsu is made by following <a href="https://github.com/ssloy/tinykaboom">this</a> tutorial
                         by <a href="https://github.com/ssloy">Dmitry Sokolov</a>.
                         In short - explosion is a sphere "wrapped" into a Perlin noise with all the lights and shadows calculated with the help of a simplified ray tracer.
-Puffs of smoke are not calculated on the fly (that's very computationally expensive).
+Puffs of smoke are not calculated on the fly (that would be very computationally expensive).
 Instead some premade  explosion images (<code>imgs/transp_kaboomX.png</code>) are loaded at the beginning of the script and added on top of the current frame whenever 5 out of 10 last frames had teleportation jutsu detections.
                         Check the code at <code>utils.pattern_utils.JutsuPatternEffect</code>.
                         </li>
                     </ul>